catheraaine/nerd-girls-blog/content/blog/200122-serpent-and-dove/index.md

 ---
-title: "November Book Club Read: \"Serpent and Dove\""
+title: "January Book Club Read: \"Serpent and Dove\""
 date: "2020-01-22"
 authorName: "The Nerd Girls"
 authorClass: "all"